Prize for Academic Collaboration and Excellence (PACE)

-The evaluation criteria that are used to review proposals include the following:
+To be considered for funding, the evaluation criteria that are used to review proposals include:

 - Alignment to True North

-- Collaboration – projects that include investigators from multiple departments will be considered for funding
+- Collaboration – Projects that are transdisciplinary and include investigators from multiple departments, including basic science departments

-- Growth Opportunity – projects that demonstrate the opportunity to be leveraged to attract and secure outside funding from federal, state, industry, foundation and other sources will be considered for funding
+- Growth Opportunity – Projects that demonstrate the opportunity to be leveraged to attract and secure outside funding from federal, state, industry, foundation and other sources